Dampierre-en-Yvelines

-The Castle of Dampierre-en-Yvelines
+The Castle of Dampierre

-One of the main features of the commune is the prominently featured castle, or Chateau, of Dampierre-en-Yvelines.
-Hired by the Luynes family, the architect Jules Hardouin Mansart built Dampierre at the same time as he was working on the Palace of Versailles for the King Louis XIV.
+One of the main features of the commune is the prominently featured castle, or chateau, of Dampierre.
+Hired by the Luynes family, the architect Jules Hardouin-Mansart built Dampierre while he was working on the Palace of Versailles for the King Louis XIV.

-15th and 16th Century
+15th and 16th century

+Jean Duval, treasurer of King Francis the Ist, bought the Castle of Dampiere in 1528 and rebuilt it into the Renaissance style.

-Residence of the cardinal Charles de Lorraine, archbishop of Reims, and Duke of Chevreuse, the 15th century castle was considered by its owner as too austere.
-It was decided to completely rebuild the castle, making it bigger and embellishing it in the taste of the 16th century.
+Cardinal Charles de Lorraine, archbishop of Reims, became Duke of Chevreuse in 1552, and decided to move the duchy's siege from the medieval castle of La Madeleine in Chevreuse, considered as too austere, to the confortable Castle of Dampierre.
+Charles de Lorraine made it bigger and embellished it with the help of Italian painter Francesco Salviati and architect Le Primatice.

 In his book ‘The Most Excellent Buildings of France‘, Jacques I Androuet du Cerceau illustrates and documents this building.

-18th Century
+18th century

 During the 18th century, the outside appearance of the castle did not change much.
-However, many ameliorations were made in the different rooms, where intricate woodwork replaced the worn out ornaments of the 17 th century.
+However, many ameliorations were made in the different rooms, where intricate woodwork replaced the worn out ornaments of the 17th century.

 In 1758, an imposing entrance gate was installed in front of the castle.

-19th Century
+19th century

 Honoré Théodoric d'Albert de Luynes, the eighth Duke of Luynes, undertook deep restorations in order to showcase his scientific collection.

-He hired Felix Duban to remodel the castle in the taste of the day while still maintaining the century long history of the building.
+He hired Felix Duban to remodel the castle in the taste of the day while still maintaining the century-long history of the building.

 This created a mix of different styles brought by all the greatest artists of the time.